nyc-crh/site/content/gallery/interview-with-jitu-weusi.md

 [^1]: Quoted in Russell Rickford, *We Are an African People: Independent Education, Black Power, and the Radical Imagination* (New York: Oxford University Press, 2016), 65.

-[^2]: This description of Weusi’s work as a teacher draws on  Rickford, *We Are an African People: Independent Education, Black Power, and the Radical Imagination*.
+[^2]: This description of Weusi’s work as a teacher draws on  Rickford, *We Are an African People*.
 See also: Max Freedman and Mark Winston Griffith, “Agitate!
 Educate!
-Organize!,” October 11, 2019, in *School Colors* (Brooklyn Deep, 2019), [https://www.schoolcolorspodcast.com/episodes/episode-4-agitate-educate-organize](https://www.schoolcolorspodcast.com/episodes/episode-4-agitate-educate-organize)
+Organize!,” October 11, 2019, in *School Colors* (Brooklyn Deep, 2019), [https://www.schoolcolorspodcast.com/episodes/episode-4-agitate-educate-organize](https://www.schoolcolorspodcast.com/episodes/episode-4-agitate-educate-organize).

 [^3]: Rickford, *We Are an African People*; Freedman and Griffith, “Agitate!
 Educate!
 Organize.”
 On the East, see Tayo Giwa and Cynthia Gordy Giwa, “The Sun Rises in the East,” 2022, [https://www.sunrisesintheeast.com/](https://www.sunrisesintheeast.com/).